XtensibleBinaryFormat/XBF/docs/specification.md

 Whether this is better than just sending a String of length one is to be determined.

+#### Optional Types

+It may be useful to add support for a field or type that may specifically contain nothing.
+This avoids the need to have a Void or Null type, and encodes directly in the type system when something may not be present.
+This seems most useful as a field within a Struct or an element in a Vector.
+Optional types are something that takes inspiration from Rust's type system, but it is also present within C++ as std::optional.

 ## Direct Representations

 ### Boolean

 A boolean should be sent as an unsigned 8-bit integer with the value 0 or 1.
+However, should an arbitrary U8 be sent a value of 0 should be taken to be false, and any other value be taken to be true.

+REQUEST FOR REVIEW: Should we allow this coercion behavior from a U8 to a Boolean, or should exclusively 0 and 1 values be allowed, with an exception / panic occuring if neither of those values is found?

 ### Integers